Boberkraft/Data-Structures-and-Algorithms-in-Python/README.md

 Feel free to do pr.

-Some filenames have **UNSOLVED** or **HALFSOLVED** and they are... *i will surprise you*... unsolved completely.
+Some filenames are postfixed with **UNSOLVED** or **HALFSOLVED** and they are... *i will surprise you*... not completely solved.

-I would be very grateful if you can help me with them :)
+I would be very grateful if you could help me with them :)
 Email:
-> andrzej dot bisewski at gmail.com
+> andrzej.bisewski at gmail.com

 ![bird](birb.jpg)